 Ballista: Large object, AC 15, 50hp.
-Requires three actions to fire-one to load, one to aim, and one to fire. +6 to hit, range 120/480 ft., one target.
+Requires three actions to fire-one to load, one to aim, and one to fire. +6 to hit, range 120/480 ft, one target.
 Hit: 16 (3d10) piercing damage.

 Flame Cannon: Large object, AC 15, 50hp, fires glass bulbs full of alchemist's fire.
 Explodes if a single hit deals more than 20 fire damage to it while it's loaded, dealing 22 (4d 10) fire damage to everyone within 20 feet, or half on a successful Dexterity save.
-Requires three actions to fire-one to load, one to aim, and one to fire. +4 to hit, range 60/240 ft., one target.
+Requires three actions to fire-one to load, one to aim, and one to fire. +4 to hit, range 60/240 ft, one target.
 Hit: 3 (1d6) bludgeoning damage, plus 17 (5d6) fire damage, and the target catches fire.
 While on fire, the target takes 3 (1d6) fire damage at the start of each of its turns, and if the target is an object, the fire spreads to any flammable object or surface within 5 feet.
-A creature can use an action to put out a single creature or 5-foot square of fire.
+A creature can use an action to put out a single creature or 5-foot square of fire. slacked chain with jagged metal barbs on it-a set of hull augers.
+Using a winch in one of the nearby guardhouses, these augers can be raised and pulled taut, causing any ship that tries to cross into or out of the port to have the bottom of its hull ripped apart.